Dov-Moshe/Android-App-Remote-Control-Joystick/README.md

 ## Necessary installations:
-1. Android Studio with minimum Android API 22.
+1. Android Studio.
 2. FlightGear Simulator.
-3. Android emulator (can be download inside Android Studio).
+3. Android Emulator (can be downloaded and installed within Android Studio).

-## Using instructions in Android Studio:
+## Using instructions:
 **In FlightGear Simulator:**
-1. Clone the project and open it with Android Studio.
-2. Copy the line below and paste it into the FlightGear Simulator's settings in 'additional settings' section:
+1. Copy the line below and paste it into the FlightGear Simulator's settings in 'additional settings' section:
 ```
 --telnet=socket,in,10,127.0.0.1,6400,tcp
 ```
-3. Then click on the button `Fly` and the simulator will run.
+2. Then click the button `Fly` and the simulator will start running.

 **In Android Studio:**
+3. Clone the project and open it with Android Studio.
 4. Run the Aplication.
-5. There are two fields to fill in the app:
+5. There are two fields you must fill in the app:
-	- IP Address: when using in emulator then input the local network IP.
+	- IP Address: when using the emulator input the local network IP.
-	- Port: input the port that matched to the port that written in Simulator's settings.
+	- Port: input the port `6400`.
-6. Click on the button `CONNECT`.
+6. Click the button `CONNECT`.

-**Now you can start flying the aircraft.**
+**You can now start flying the aircraft.**

 ## UML:

 ![Untitled Workspace (1)](https://user-images.githubusercontent.com/72437425/123521664-babdd500-d6c0-11eb-9b50-38ad1d7f4e6f.png)

-## Link to video for displaying the Architecture & demo:
+## Link to video for displaying the architecture & demo:

 ## Developed by: